 Fully registered students will receive a University Student Photo Identification (ID) card with ID number and bar code.

-For any information regarding ID cards including loss of ID cards, please contact the Graduate Studies Office:
+For any information regarding ID cards including loss of ID cards, please contact the Office of the Registrar via their online chat Monday - Thursday.